Select Page

 The Berlin Blockade

-In June 1948, the Soviet Union imposed a blockade on West Berlin, cutting off all land and water access to the city.
-The goal was to force the Western Allies to abandon the city or accept Soviet control.
-This was a critical moment in the early years of the Cold War as it heightened tensions between the United States and the Soviet Union.
+The first took the following form: In June 1948, the Soviet Union surrounded West Berlin and closed every road, railway, and waterway route.
+The intention was to either make the Western Allies surrender the city or allow the Soviets to have control it.
+This was during some of the early years of the Cold War and it ramped-up the rivalry between the United States and the Soviet Union.

 The Berlin Airlift